elaa0505/chaquopy_getting_started/getting_started/python_activity/03_create_activity.rst

   # Python activities require a static_proxy implementation
   #   in order to generate a Java source file from their contents.
+  # All files that use static proxies must be defined @ app/build.gradle
   class MainActivity(static_proxy(AppCompatActivity)):

     # Any methods that will be accessed from Java must implement